Skip to main content

 7. Submit the assessment.

-💡 Tip: The student also can take a picture of their worksheet using their phone or another device, then send that image to themselves to download onto their computer.
+💡 Tip: The student also can take a picture of their test/worksheet using their phone or another device, then send that image to themselves to download onto their computer.
 They can then upload that image to their rubric assessment by replacing step 6 above with "browse their computer for the image".

 Use a Lesson for Distribution and a Rubric for Submission

-The worksheet will need to be added as a file on an activity in a lesson.
+The test/worksheet will need to be added as a file on an activity in a lesson.
 When the students select the tile, the file will appear as a link on the bottom of the tile that says Download.

 Teacher Steps: